Iamkemical/UserMgtSystem/README.md

 # UserMgtSystem
-A application built using Node.js, Express.js and MongoDB
+An application built using Node.js, Express.js and MongoDB